patrickenfuego/vapoursynth-screenshots/README.md

 ### Python Can't Load Module 'utils.py'

 This is most likely a Python path issue.
 To solve, set (or append to) the environment variable `PYTHONPATH` with the path of the `modules` directory inside this project.

+### Error `Tonemap: Function does not take argument(s) named tone_mapping_function_s`

+This is due to an incompatibility between `vs-placebo` and `awsmfunc`.
+If you're running into this, use `awsmfunc` version 1.3.3 as 1.3.4 (currently the latest) requires a custom compiled version of the `libvs_placebo` plugin.

+Linux users should be ok as I compiled the plugin recently.
+I plan to compile it manually for Windows and add it under `/bin` in the project sometime soon.

 ## Acknowledgements